Namratha-nair/CTF/OverTheWire/Bandit/Bandit25/README.md

 5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z                                              #password obtained in vim editor

 ```
-### Note for next level: Don't exit from the vim editor
+### Note for the next level: Don't exit from the vim editor

 #### Command-line help text